scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 and time and to accurately reach competition and scientific experiment goals.

-In that scene, many parameters should be determined before launching an HPR for both safety and performance, such as the landing site coordinates, increasing safety and possibility of recovering the rocket (Wilde 2018); apogee altitude, avoiding collision with aircraft and maintaining the ideal altitude for the rocket to function.
+In that scene, many parameters should be determined before launching an HPR for both safety and performance, such as the landing site coordinates, increasing safety and possibility of recovering the rocket :cite:`Wilde2018RangeLaunches`; apogee altitude, avoiding collision with aircraft and maintaining the ideal altitude for the rocket to function.

 To better attend to those issues, RocketPy was created as a computational tool that can accurately predict all dynamic parameters